alexliesenfeld/health/README.md

 so you can easier correlate logs during root cause analysis or perform actions to mitigate the impact of an unhealthy component.

-This library allows you to configure a listener function that will be called when either the overall health status of the system changes or when the status of a component/check changes.
+This library allows you to configure listener functions that will be called either when the overall system health status, or a component status changes.

 ### Exmample
 The exapmple below shows a configuration that adds